Your venture started well and everywhere was sunshine, but suddenly you hit a rough patch, and it has been downhill ever since.

 What Is Startup Pivoting?

-Pivoting is essentially a shift in the strategy, usually business strategy, to steer your venture into a profitable or desirable situation.
+Startup pivoting is essentially a shift in the strategy, usually business strategy, to steer your venture into a profitable or desirable situation.

 Pivoting usually happens after feedback given either by the consumer or expert on the product or the strategy currently employed by the venture.